citp/privacy-policy-historical/k/ki/kid/kidzworld.com.md

 ## Kidzworld Forums

-Kidzworlds **safe and secure** **bulletin boards and forums** are moderated at all times by our moderation and behavioural analysis platform as well as our experienced Kidzworld staff to ensure that the kids do not divulge personal information.
+Kidzworlds **safe and secure** forums are moderated at all times by our moderation and behavioural analysis platform as well as our experienced Kidzworld staff to ensure that the kids do not divulge personal information.
 Kids who tries to reveal, or ask for, personal information will be blocked from posting in the forums for a period of time.
 If problems continue their IP address may be permanently blocked and future access denied to the website from that IP address.

 ## Photo Uploads